Your DDA

 practice, you don't have to fear the worst.

-that ensure your services can be accessed by disabled people.
-Some
+auxiliary aids that ensure your services can be accessed by disabled

 - Portable ramps